opnfv/yardstick/docs/testing/user/userguide/07-nsb-overview.rst

 Network service definition

 Network Service framework performs the necessary test steps.
 It may involve

-    o Interacting with traffic generator and providing the inputs on traffic type / packet structure to generate the required traffic as per the test case.
-Traffic profiles will be used for this. o Executing the commands required for the test procedure and analyses the command output for confirming whether the command got executed correctly or not.
-E.g. As per the test case, run the traffic for the given time period / wait for the necessary time delay o Verify the test result.
+    - Interacting with traffic generator and providing the inputs on traffic type / packet structure to generate the required traffic as per the test case.
+Traffic profiles will be used for this.

+    - Executing the commands required for the test procedure and analyses the command output for confirming whether the command got executed correctly or not.
+E.g. As per the test case, run the traffic for the given time period / wait for the necessary time delay

+    - Verify the test result.

-    o Validate the traffic flow from SUT o Fetch the table / data from SUT and verify the value as per the test case o Upload the logs from SUT onto the Test Harness server o Read the KPI’s provided by particular VNF
+    - Validate the traffic flow from SUT

+    - Fetch the table / data from SUT and verify the value as per the test case

+    - Upload the logs from SUT onto the Test Harness server

+    - Read the KPI's provided by particular VNF

 Components of Network Service
 ------------------------------